ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-clients/authentication/did-session.md

 ▸ **serialize**(): `string`

-Serialize session into string, can store and initalize the same session again while valid
+Serialize session into string, can store and initialize the same session again while valid

 #### Returns